 - Many of these enchantments can be resisted via other means.
-For example, undead, nonliving, and plant monsters cannot be slept.
+For example, undead, nonliving, and plant monsters cannot be put to sleep.

 - Polymorph will not be resisted by (very) ugly things, which will always change color.
-Shapeshifters can only resist it if they are currently in the form of something with infinite will.
+Shapeshifters can only resist it if they are currently in the form of something with unshakeable will.